 The user has the possibility to revoke his consent to the processing of personal data at any time.
 If the user contacts us by e-mail, he can object to the storage of his personal data at any time.
 In such a case, the conversation cannot be continued.

-All personal data stored in the course of contacting us will be deleted in this case.
+In this case, all personal data stored in the course of contacting us will be deleted.

-If personal data are processed by you, you are affected within the meaning of the GDPR and you have the following rights vis-à-vis the person responsible:
+If personal data is processed by you, you are the data subject within the meaning of the GDPR and you are entitled to the following rights vis-à-vis the person responsible:

-You can ask the person in charge to confirm whether personal data concerning you will be processed by us.
+You may request confirmation from the data controller as to whether personal data concerning you will be processed by us.

-If such processing has taken place, you can request the following information from the person responsible:
+In the event of such processing, you may request the following information from the data controller:

-(5) the existence of a right to rectification or deletion of personal data concerning you, a right to limitation of processing by the controller or a right to object to such processing;
+(5) the existence of a right to rectify or delete personal data concerning you, a right to limit the processing by the controller or a right to object to such processing;

 (6) the existence of a right of appeal to a supervisory authority;

-(7) any available information on the origin of the data if the personal data are not collected from the data subject;
+(7) all available information on the origin of the data, if the personal data are not collected from the data subject;

-(8) the existence of automated decision-making including profiling in accordance with Art.
-22 para.
-1 and 4 GDPR and - at least in these cases - meaningful information on the logic involved and the scope and intended effects of such processing for the data subject.
+(8) the existence of automated decision-making including profiling pursuant to Art.
+22 (1) and (4) GDPR and - at least in these cases - meaningful information on the logic involved and the scope and intended effects of such processing on the data subject.

-You have the right to request information as to whether the personal data concerning you is transferred to a third country or to an international organisation.
+You have the right to request information as to whether the personal data concerning you will be transferred to a third country or to an international organisation.
 In this context, you may request to be informed of the appropriate guarantees pursuant to Art.
-46 GDPR in connection with the transmission.
+46 GDPR in connection with the transfer.

-You have a right of rectification and/or completion vis-à-vis the data controller if the personal data processed concerning you are incorrect or incomplete.
-The person responsible shall make the correction without delay.
+You have the right to have your personal data corrected and/or completed by the data controller if the personal data processed concerning you is inaccurate or incomplete.
+The data controller must carry out the rectification without delay.

-Under the following conditions, you may request that the processing of personal data concerning you shall be restricted:
+Under the following conditions, you may request that the processing of your personal data be restricted:

-(1) if you dispute the accuracy of the personal data concerning you for a period that enables the data controller to verify the accuracy of the personal data;
+(1) if you dispute the accuracy of the personal data concerning you for a period of time which allows the controller to verify the accuracy of the personal data;

 (2) the processing is unlawful and you refuse to delete the personal data and instead request that the use of the personal data be restricted;

-(3) the data controller no longer needs the personal data for the purposes of the processing, but you do need them to assert, exercise or defend legal claims, or
+(3) the controller no longer needs the personal data for the purposes of the processing, but you need them for the assertion, exercise or defence of legal claims, or

-(4) if you have filed an objection to the processing pursuant to Art.
+(4) if you have objected to the processing pursuant to Art.
 21 para.
-1 GDPR and it has not yet been determined whether the legitimate reasons of the person responsible outweigh your reasons.
+1 GDPR and it has not yet been established whether the legitimate reasons of the data controller outweigh your reasons.

-If the processing of personal data concerning you has been restricted, such data may only be processed - apart from being stored - with your consent or for the purpose of asserting, exercising or defending rights or protecting the rights of another natural or legal person or on grounds of an important public interest of the Union or a Member State.
+If the processing of personal data concerning you has been restricted, such data - apart from their storage - may only be processed with your consent or for the assertion, exercise or defence of legal claims or for the protection of the rights of another natural or legal person or for reasons of an important public interest of the Union or a Member State.

-If the processing restriction has been restricted according to the above conditions, you will be informed by the person responsible before the restriction is lifted.
+If the restriction on processing has been limited in accordance with the above conditions, you will be informed by the controller before the restriction is lifted.

-You may request the data controller to delete the personal data relating to you without delay and the controller is obliged to delete this data without delay if one of the following reasons applies:
+You may request the controller to delete the personal data relating to you immediately and the controller is obliged to delete such data immediately if one of the following reasons applies:

-(1) The personal data concerning you are no longer necessary for the purposes for which they were collected or otherwise processed.
+(1) Personal data relating to you are no longer necessary for the purposes for which they were collected or otherwise processed.

-(2) You revoke your consent, on which the processing was based pursuant to Art.
+(2) You revoke your consent on which the processing pursuant to Art.
 6 para.
 1 lit. a or Art.
 9 para.
-2 lit. a GDPR, and there is no other legal basis for the processing.
+2 lit. a GDPR was based and there is no other legal basis for the processing.

-(3) You file an objection against the processing pursuant to Art.
+(3) You object to the processing pursuant to Art.
 21 para.
-1 GDPR and there are no overriding legitimate reasons for the processing, or you file an objection against the processing pursuant to Art.
+1 GDPR and there are no overriding legitimate reasons for the processing or you object to the processing pursuant to Art.
 21 para.
 2 GDPR.

 (4) The personal data concerning you have been processed unlawfully.

-(5) The deletion of personal data relating to you is necessary to fulfil a legal obligation under Union law or the law of the Member States to which the data controller is subject.
+(5) The deletion of your personal data is necessary to fulfil a legal obligation under Union law or the law of the Member States to which the controller is subject.

-(6) The personal data concerning you were collected in relation to information society services offered pursuant to Art.
+(6) The personal data relating to you have been collected in relation to information society services offered pursuant to Art.
 8 para.
 1 GDPR.

 b) Information to third parties

-If the data controller has made the personal data concerning you public and is obliged to delete it pursuant to Art.
+If the person responsible has made the personal data concerning you public and is obliged to delete them in accordance with Art.
 17 para.
-1 GDPR, he shall take appropriate measures, including technical measures, taking into account the available technology and the implementation costs, to inform data processors who process the personal data that you as the data subject have requested the deletion of all links to this personal data or of copies or replications of this personal data.
+1 GDPR, he shall take appropriate measures, also of a technical nature, taking into account the available technology and the implementation costs, to inform the persons responsible for data processing who process the personal data that you, as the person concerned, have requested them to delete all links to this personal data or copies or replications of this personal data.

-The right to cancellation does not exist insofar as the processing is necessary
+The right to deletion does not exist if the processing is necessary.

-(1) to exercise freedom of expression and Information;
+(1) the exercise of freedom of expression and information;

-(2) for the performance of a legal obligation required for processing under the law of the Union or of the Member States to which the controller is subject or for the performance of a task in the public interest or in the exercise of official authority conferred on the Controller;
+(2) to fulfil a legal obligation which the processing requires under the law of the Union or of the Member States to which the controller is subject, or to perform a task carried out in the public interest or in the exercise of official authority vested in the controller;

 (3) for reasons of public interest in the field of public health pursuant to Art.
 9 para.
-2 lit. h and i and Art.
+2 lit. h and i as well as Art.
 9 para.
 3 GDPR;

-(4) for archiving purposes in the public interest, scientific or historical research purposes or for statistical purposes pursuant to Art.
+(4) for archive purposes in the public interest, scientific or historical research purposes or for statistical purposes in accordance with Art.
 89 para.
 1 GDPR, insofar as the law referred to under a) is likely to make it impossible or seriously impair the attainment of the objectives of such processing, or

 (5) to assert, exercise or defend legal claims.

-If you have exercised your right to have the data controller correct, delete or limit the processing, he/she is obliged to inform all recipients to whom the personal data concerning you have been disclosed of this correction or deletion of the data or restriction on processing, unless this proves impossible or involves a disproportionate effort.
+If you have exercised the right to rectify, cancel or limit the processing of your personal data against the controller, the latter is obliged to notify all recipients to whom the personal data concerning you have been disclosed of this rectification, cancellation or limitation of the processing, unless this proves impossible or involves a disproportionate effort.

-The person responsible shall have the right to be informed of such recipients.
+You have the right vis-à-vis the person responsible to be informed of these recipients.

-You have the right to receive the personal data concerning you that you have provided to the person responsible in a structured, common and machine-readable format.
-In addition, you have the right to pass this data on to another person in charge without obstruction by the person in charge to whom the personal data was provided, provided that
+You have the right to receive the personal data concerning you that you have provided to the data controller in a structured, common and machine-readable format.
+In addition, you have the right to communicate these data to another data controller without being hindered by the controller to whom the personal data was provided, provided that

-(2) processing is carried out by means of automated methods.
+(2) processing is carried out using automated procedures.

-In exercising this right, you also have the right to request that the personal data concerning you be transferred directly from one data controller to another data controller, insofar as this is technically feasible.
-The freedoms and rights of other persons must not be affected by this.
+his right, you also have the right to have the personal data concerning you transferred directly by one responsible person to another responsible person, insofar as this is technically feasible.
+Freedoms and rights of other persons must not be affected by this.

-The right to transferability shall not apply to the processing of personal data necessary for the performance of a task in the public interest or in the exercise of official authority conferred on the controller.
+The right to data transfer does not apply to the processing of personal data necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.

-The data controller no longer processes the personal data concerning you, unless he can prove compelling reasons worthy of protection for the processing, which outweigh your interests, rights and freedoms, or the processing serves to assert, exercise or defend legal claims.
+The person responsible will no longer process the personal data relating to you unless he can prove compelling grounds for processing worthy of protection which outweigh your interests, rights and freedoms, or the processing serves to assert, exercise or defend legal claims.

-If the personal data concerning you are processed for direct marketing purposes, you have the right to object at any time to the processing of the personal data concerning you for the purpose of such advertising; this also applies to profiling, insofar as it is associated with such direct marketing.
+If the personal data concerning you are processed for the purpose of direct marketing, you have the right to object at any time to the processing of the personal data concerning you for the purpose of such advertising; this also applies to profiling insofar as it is connected with such direct marketing.

 If you object to the processing for direct marketing purposes, the personal data concerning you will no longer be processed for these purposes.

-You have the possibility to exercise your right of objection in connection with the use of Information Society services by means of automated procedures using technical specifications, notwithstanding Directive 2002/58/EC.
+In connection with the use of information society services, you may exercise your right of objection by means of automated procedures using technical specifications, notwithstanding Directive 2002/58/EC.

-8. Right to revoke the data protection declaration of consent
+8. Right to revoke the declaration of consent under data protection law

-You have the right to revoke your data protection declaration of consent at any time.
-The revocation of consent shall not affect the legality of the processing carried out on the basis of the consent until revocation.
+You have the right to revoke your declaration of consent under data protection law at any time.
+The revocation of your consent does not affect the legality of the processing carried out on the basis of your consent until you revoke it.

 9. Automated decision in individual cases including profiling

-You have the right not to be subject to a decision based exclusively on automated processing - including profiling - that has legal effect against you or significantly impairs you in a similar manner.
+You have the right not to be subject to any decision based solely on automated processing, including profiling, that has any legal effect on you or similarly significantly affects you.
 This does not apply if the decision

 (1) is necessary for the conclusion or performance of a contract between you and the person responsible,

-(2) the legislation of the Union or of the Member States to which the person responsible is subject is admissible and that legislation contains appropriate measures to safeguard your rights, freedoms and legitimate interests; or
+(2) is authorised by legislation of the Union or of the Member States to which the person responsible is subject and contains appropriate measures to safeguard your rights and freedoms and your legitimate interests; or

 (3) with your express consent.

 However, these decisions may not be based on special categories of personal data pursuant to Art.
 9 para.
 1 GDPR, unless Art.
 9 para.
-2 lit. a or lit. g applies, and appropriate measures have been taken to protect your rights and freedoms and your legitimate interests.
+2 lit. a or g applies and appropriate measures have been taken to protect the rights and freedoms as well as your legitimate interests.

-In the cases referred to in (1) and (3), the person responsible shall take reasonable measures to safeguard your rights, freedoms and legitimate interests, including at least the right to obtain the intervention of a person by the person responsible, to state his own position and to challenge the decision.
+With regard to the cases referred to in (1) and (3), the person responsible shall take appropriate measures to protect the rights and freedoms as well as your legitimate interests, including at least the right to obtain the intervention of a person on the part of the person responsible, to state his own position and to challenge the decision.

 10. Right of appeal to a supervisory authority

-Without prejudice to any other administrative or judicial remedy, you have the right of appeal to a supervisory authority, in particular in the Member State where you reside, work or suspect of infringement, if you believe that the processing of personal data concerning you is contrary to the GDPR.
+Without prejudice to any other administrative or judicial remedy, you have the right to complain to a supervisory authority, in particular in the Member State where you are staying, at your place of work or at the place where the alleged infringement is alleged, if you consider that the processing of your personal data is contrary to the GDPR.

-The supervisory authority to which the complaint has been lodged shall inform the complainant of the status and results of the complaint, including the possibility of a judicial remedy under Article 78 GDPR
+The supervisory authority with which the complaint was lodged shall inform the complainant of the status and outcome of the complaint, including the possibility of a judicial remedy under Article 78 GDPR.